arjunkc/busemann-code/README.md

 # Notes/Changelog

+May 08 2018 Have to implement `mark_groups` to plot shortest paths.
+I should save a shortest path instance at some point.
+Or I should write a function called `plot_shortest_path` that takes in a graph, and plots all three shortest paths.

 Apr 20 2018 Now `save_to_file` saves files with a .db extension, and when importing, *you have to be careful to drop the extension*.
 That is, *do not* use filename.shelf.db, and use filename.shelf.
 There was also a problem of the graph not getting exported since it wasn't declared as a local variable in `run_find_busemanns`.

 Apr 20 2018 There was some trouble in the tuplestr function with flatten and `chain.from_iterable`.
 I had to write code that distinguished between 1,2 as separate arguments and (1,2).